-Options considered for replacement of the existing submarine cable include:
+Network options considered for replacement of the existing submarine cable include:

-- 1. Install new submarine cable from Fishery Beach to Cuttlefish Bay in 2018. - 2.
-Run the existing cable to failure. - 3.
+- Install new 33kV submarine cable from Fishery Beach to Cuttlefish Bay in 2018. - 2.
+Base option run the existing cable to failure and operate Kingscote Power Station until the cable is repaired or replaced. - 3.
 Run the existing cable to failure but provide the capital and operating expenditure including additional spare cable to reduce the time to repair the cable (4 months). - 4.
-Run the existing cable to failure with pre-purchase of submarine cable to reduce the cable replacement time.
+Run the existing cable to failure with pre-purchase of submarine cable to reduce the cable replacement time. - 5.
+Install new 66kV submarine cable from Fishery Beach to Cuttlefish Bay in 2018 (added since publication of DPAR).